Hookah: India

 The concept of hookah is thought to have originated in medieval India.
 Once the province of the wealthy, it was tremendously popular especially during Mughal rule.
 The hookah has since become less popular; however, it is once again garnering the attention of the masses, and cafés and restaurants that offer it as a consumable are popular.
 The use of hookahs from ancient times in India was not only a custom, but a matter of prestige.
 Rich and landed classes would smoke hookahs.

 Tobacco is smoked in hookahs in many villages as per traditional customs.
 Smoking tobacco-molasses is now becoming popular among the youth in India.
 There are several chain clubs, bars and coffee shops in India offering a wider variety of mu'assels, including non-tobacco versions.
-Hookah was recently banned in Bangalore.
+In 2011, hookah was banned in Bangalore.
 However, it can be bought or rented for personal usage or organized parties.

 Koyilandy, a small fishing town on the west coast of India, once made and exported hookahs extensively.
 These are known as Malabar Hookhas or Koyilandy Hookahs.
 Today these intricate hookahs are difficult to find outside Koyilandy and are becoming difficult even to find in Koyilandy itself.

 As hookah resurges in India, there have been numerous raids and bans recently on hookah smoking, especially in Gujarat.

 Pakistan

 Although it has been traditionally prevalent in rural areas for generations, smoking hookahs has become very popular in the cosmopolitan cities of Pakistan.
 One can see many cafés in Pakistan offering hookah smoking to its guests.
 Many households even have hookahs for smoking or decoration purposes.

 In Punjab, Pakhtunkhwa, and in northern Balochistan, the topmost part on which coals are placed is called chillum.

 In big cities like Karachi and Lahore, cafes and restaurants offered Hookah and charged per hour.
-In 2013, it was banned by the Pakistan Supreme court.
+In 2013, it was banned by the Supreme Court of Pakistan.
 The cafe owners started offering shisha to minors, which was the major reason for the ban.